ripsawridge/site/contents/content/cma/2023/east-glacier-helena.md

 {% image /cmaimages/2023/2-IMG_20230701_203054_MP.jpg %}
 *One of the east european waiters with Cory and I and two wonderful ladies from the trail.
 The one on the left is called "Mix Tape," and she was ending her hike here.
-The one on the right continued on the trail at a faster pace than I could keep.*
+The one on the right (U-Turn) continued on the trail at a faster pace than I could keep.*

 {% image /cmaimages/2023/1-IMG_20230701_114937_MP.jpg %}